nairshruti22/CloudTracer/README.md

 #### Backend

 Open a new terminal window for the backend.
 Both the frontend and backend should be run in separate terminals to ensure they operate concurrently.
+By default, the server returns mock data unless valid AWS credentials are set in .env.

 ```bash
 cd backend